 Nani is an Adjunct Professor at Oxford University’s Blavatnik School of Government.
 She has developed and delivered training sessions on freedom of expression and human rights litigation strategy to dozens of lawyers worldwide.

 Selected courses and lectures

 - Freedom of Expression in the Digital Age, Blavatnik School of Government, Oxford University, Trinity Term 2020 and 2021

-The Defence Of Freedom Of Expression Around The World: The Role Of The Advocate, Columbia Law School, fall semester 2018 and 2019, spring semester 2021
+The Defence Of Freedom Of Expression Around The World: The Role Of The Advocate, Columbia Law School, 2018 – 2021

 Introduction to International Law in Cyberspace and Introduction to International Human Rights Law, National Law University Delhi’s Summer School on Embedding Human Rights in Cybersecurity, March 2018